Sometimes it’s the journey that teaches you a lot about your destination.

 “What is this place?”

 This is the very first introduction a candidate has to your organisation.
 It could be through your job ad, online presence, or an employee referral.
 At the time they may not even consider themselves a candidate.
 They could be a customer, client, supplier or partner to your organisation.

 “What’s it got to do with me?”

-Beyond pure brand awareness, candidates need to know you need for them and their skills.
-Does your organisation value transferrable soft skills (insert link to soft skills article)?
+Beyond pure brand awareness, candidates need to know what you need for them and their skills.
+Does your organisation value transferrable soft skills?
 Does it value inclusion and diversity?

 Takeaway tips to invest in the awareness stage of your candidate experience:

 “Would I like to work there?”

 They’ve gained awareness about your organisation.
 Now, they’ve begun playing with the idea in their mind, and they’re going to start looking for fodder to feed their fantasies.
 They’ll wander your website, stalk your socials, read your reviews to see what you have to offer.